Ask Chef Dennis

 The first step is making the pastry cream for the cake.

-two images showing pastry cream process
+Two images showing pastry cream process.

 Next is the pastry dough for the cake.

-four images showing how to make pastry dough for the cake
+Four images showing how to make pastry dough for the cake.

 The brioche dough isn’t too complicated to make and is what makes the Bee Sting Cake so special.

-If you have a stand mixer, it’s really easy to do, but you can mix this, by hand, because the dough isn’t as thick as bread dough.
+If you have a stand mixer, it’s really easy to do, but you can mix this by hand because the dough isn’t as thick as bread dough.

 Warm the whole milk and honey to 110 degrees F. (any hotter will kill the yeast).
 Add the active dry yeast to the mixture and wait 10 minutes.
 The mixture will become foamy and is ready to make the dough.

-two images showing proofed dough in bowl and in springform pan
+Two images showing proofed dough in bowl and in springform pan.

-When the dough is ready place the dough into a 9” buttered springform pan.
-Shape into a ball, and gently, press the dough to fit the pan.
+When the dough is ready, place it in a 9” buttered springform pan.
+Shape it into a ball, and gently press it to fit the pan.

-Cover and allow it to the dough to rise in a warm environment for about an hour.
-Start making the honey-almond topping
+Cover and allow the dough to rise in a warm environment for about an hour.
+Start making the honey almond topping.

-Preheat the oven to 350, when the dough has risen.
+Preheat the oven to 350°F when the dough has risen.

-four images showing honey almond topping process
+Four images showing honey almond topping process.

 Place the pan on a parchment-covered baking sheet (the honey mixture will seep through the bottom) and bake for 22-25 minutes, until golden and bubbly.
 Place the finished cake on a cooling rack and allow to cool for 10 minutes.

-overhead view of bee sting cake baked and out of the pan
+Overhead view of bee sting cake baked and out of the pan.

-After 10 minutes remove from the cake from the pan.
+After 10 minutes, remove the Bee Sting cake from the pan.

-The aroma of the cake is intoxicating and there is a beautiful sticky caramelization on top and all around the cake.
-You’ll be tempted to cut into the cake but it’s important to let the cake cool, completely.
+The cake’s aroma is intoxicating, and there is a beautiful sticky caramelization on top and all around it.
+You’ll be tempted to cut into it, but it’s important to let it cool completely.

-After the cake has fully cooled, carefully slice the cake in half, with a serrated knife.
+After the Bee Sting cake has thoroughly cooled, carefully slice the cake in half with a serrated knife.
 Spread the pastry cream on top of the bottom half, covering it with the top half of the cake.
 Now it’s ready to serve.

-slice of bee sting cake on a plate
+Slice of cake on a plate.

-Like most European cakes, the Bee Sting Cake is not very sweet.
-The pastry texture of the cake goes well with the mildly sweet pastry cream.
-But the honey almond topping is what takes this cake to the next level.
-The butter in the topping gives a delicate richness that perfectly finishes this Bavarian classic.
+But the honey almond topping takes this cake to the next level.
+The butter in the topping gives it a delicate richness that perfectly finishes this Bavarian classic.

 *Make sure to use a sharp knife to slice the cake.